 Requirements traceability links represent relationship between requirements and other project artifacts.
 Consistent traceability in the project allows tracking these relationships to understand information from the related objects, for example if the test verifying a requirement passed or failed.

-Directed traceability links can be created between objects from the same document or between objects from different documents in the same project.
-To make traceability analysis easier, traceability links are usually organized into custom link types, for example verification or satisfaction types as shown in the diagram below:
+You can create directed traceability links between objects from the same document, between objects from different documents in the same project, or from linked projects.
+To make traceability analysis easier, links are usually organized into custom traceability link types.

-For instance, if you link requirements and tests using verification links then you can quickly determine which tests need to be updated after a requirement is changed because all related tests can be easily listed.
+You can quickly list tests, which need to be updated after a requirement is changed, because all related tests can be filtered incoming traceability links by verification link type.

 You can create traceability links between document objects within a single or multiple project windows easily.